Heading to Turkey? We share this one-day in Istanbul itinerary, so you can see the major sights in just 24 hours.

 Why visit Istanbul?

-Istanbul deserves a standing ovation not just for having some of the breathtaking tourist attractions, but also for being one of the few cities across the globe that span two continents.
+Istanbul deserves a standing ovation not just for having some breathtaking tourist attractions, but also for being one of the few cities across the globe that span two continents.
 The old city boasts of cultural influence that reflects various empires that reigned over this land throughout centuries, walking along Istanbul streets demonstrates just how much history can be found here.

-From the Roman hippodrome to Egyptian Obelisk as well as Ottoman Minarets and the old diocese, it’s full of contrasting cultures.
+From the Roman hippodrome to the Egyptian Obelisk as well as Ottoman Minarets and the old diocese, it’s full of contrasting cultures.
 Further, the attractions are so numerous that completing a full visit to all Istanbul attractions is an impossible mission without a plan made in advance.